2012 Stanley Cup playoffs: (4) Pittsburgh Penguins vs. (5) Philadelphia Flyers

 The Pittsburgh Penguins entered the playoffs as the fourth overall seed in the Eastern Conference with 108 points.
 The Philadelphia Flyers earned 103 points during the regular season to finish fifth overall in the Eastern Conference.
 This was the sixth playoff series between these two teams, with Philadelphia having won three of the five previous playoff series.
 In the most recent matchup in the 2009 Eastern Conference quarterfinals, the Penguins defeated the Flyers in six games.
 Philadelphia won four of the games in this year's six-game regular season series.
-The Penguins entered the series as the favourites, with many hockey commentators predicting them to be the Stanley Cup champions.
+The Penguins entered the series as the favorites, with many hockey commentators predicting them to be the Stanley Cup champions.

 However, the Flyers won the first three games of the series en route to eliminating the Penguins in six games.
 Pittsburgh struggled defensively, giving up eight goals in each of games two and three.
 The Penguins did however score 10 goals in their game four win, becoming the first team to do so in a playoff game since the Los Angeles Kings scored 12 in the 1990 Smythe Division semifinals against the Calgary Flames.
 The Flyers' goaltending flaws resurfaced in that game, with neither Ilya Bryzgalov nor Sergei Bobrovsky able to stop the Penguins' torrid shooting.
 Again facing elimination, Pittsburgh went on to win game five, 3–2, in the lowest scoring game of the series.
 But Philadelphia rebounded to eliminate Pittsburgh in game six by the score of 5–1.

 Game three was overshadowed by a flurry of penalties drawn between the two teams, reminiscent of their penultimate regular season meeting on April 1.
 Three Penguins players drew suspensions.
 Arron Asham was suspended four games for a cross-check on Brayden Schenn, Craig Adams was suspended one game for instigating a fight, and James Neal was suspended one game for charging Claude Giroux.
 Penguins head coach Dan Bylsma was fined $10,000 because of Adams' instigator penalty in the final five minutes of the game.

 The 45 goals scored through the first four games set an NHL record for goals in the first four games of a best-of-seven series.
 A total of 56 goals were scored over the course of the entire series, the highest total in any playoff series since 1995.